WASdev/sample.daytrader7/docs/Using-WDT.md

 3. Select menu *File -> Import -> Gradle -> Gradle Project*
 4. In the *Project root directory* folder textbox, Paste in the repository directory.
 5. Click *Next* twice
-6. Three projects should be listed in the *Gradle project structure* click *Finish*
+6. Five projects should be listed in the *Gradle project structure* click *Finish*
 7. This will create 5 projects in Eclipse: sample.daytrader7, daytrader-ee7, daytrader-ee7-ejb, daytrader-ee7-web, daytrader-ee7-wlpcfg
 8. Go to the *Gradle Tasks* view in Eclipse and navigate to the *sample.daytrader7* project
 9. Double click on the *eclipse* task to generate all the Eclipse files
-10. In the *Enterprise Explorer* view in Eclipse right click on the three projects mentioned in step 7 and click refresh
+10. In the *Enterprise Explorer* view in Eclipse right click on the five projects mentioned in step 7 and click refresh

 :star: *Note:* If you did not use Eclipse/WDT to clone the git repository, follow from step 3, but navigate to the cloned repository directory rather than pasting its name in step 4.

 ###### Run Gradle build

-1. Right-click on async-websocket/build.gradle
-2. *Run As > Gradnle Build...*
-3. In the *Gradle Tasks* section enter "build"
-4. Click *Run*
+1. Go to the *Gradle Tasks* view in Eclipse and navigate to the *sample.daytrader7* project
+2. Double click: build

+#building-with-maven
 #### Building with [Maven](http://maven.apache.org/)

 ###### Import Maven projects into WDT